Ceropales spinosus Fabricius, 1804; Nysson panzeri Lepeletier, 1845; Nysson shukardi Wesmael, 1852

 Status (in Britain only)

 Presumed to resemble that of its host, with soft rock cliffs, coastal landslips and heaths featuring strongly in British data.
 The host is particularly reliant on vertical earth banks or sparsely vegetated slopes for nesting.
-On the Isle of Wight, G R Else (pers. comm.) found the adults mainly flying around bramble bushes (but not visiting the flowers).
+Adults have been reported flying round bramblebushes, but not settling.

 Late May to early August.